How to find good work experience

 Yes, you can.
 Some students have weeks of their term or a day of their week specifically dedicated to work experience or 'placements'.
 If your course doesn't, then you can do work experience whenever you want to.

 However, we're not suggesting you do work experience instead of attending lectures.
-Ideally, it's best to do work experience during your holidays or reading weeks.
+Ideally, doing it during your holidays or reading weeks is best.
 But if your timetable allows it, there's no harm in doing work experience when you've got days off.

 You might be able to work out an arrangement where you go in for one day a week over a few weeks or months.
 To answer the question: yes, you can do work experience while at uni, but it's up to you to manage your timetable responsibly.